 Students can tap into the Academy’s strong and accessible athletic program, one in which a large percentage of Academy students participate.
 Varsity athletes perform strongly in their league, with many teams competing in playoff and state-level competitions.
 The school is also small enough so that students can try a sport for the first time.

 Learn more about Academy Athletics and Sports Highlights.

 “Teach them what they need to know for life” is a founding principle for the Academy, one first pronounced by St. Julie Billiart.
 This principle guides our community of faculty and staff as they commit themselves to help students grow intellectually, spiritually, emotionally, physically and morally.

 Our goal is to nurture each student as a unique individual.
-We seek to know our students and the gifts each one brings to our community while helping her achieve her goals within a caring and supportive environment.
-The Academy supports spiritual exploration and strong character formation, and promotes women’s leadership and service to those in need.
+We seek to know our students and the gifts each one brings to our community while helping each person achieve his/her goals within a caring and supportive environment.
+The Academy supports spiritual exploration and strong character formation, and promotes leadership and service to those in need.
 As Catholic school, we are committed to the principles of Catholic moral teachings and social justice, while providing a faithful environment where prayer and liturgical celebrations bind the community.